ErdalNayir/Ruler-of-Sea/README.md

 ## About the Game

-Your mission is eating small fish whose their mass is lower than you.
+Your mission is eating small fish whose mass is lower than you.
 By eating them, You get bigger and You can eat bigger fish.
 Once you reached killer whale whose mass is 10000, The game ends and yess you win the game!!

 </br></br>
 ### Game Start